reportportal/plugin-template/README.md

 This template plugin has the following extension types:

-- `TemplatePluginExtension.java` - a simple extension with no listeners.
+- `TemplatePluginExtension` - a simple extension with no listeners.
 Create a plugin with a information defined in the Manifest file via Gradle.
 - `TemplatePluginExtensionWithListener` - an extension with a listener.
 Use it if you need to create a plugin with a `load` listener.
 Create a default plugin integration.

 Pick one and delete an unnecessary file.